michaelfbagheri/Liri/README.md

 3-B: node spotify-this-song <song name> (please note that if song name is left blank info regarding a default/pre-determined song will be provided, NOTE: if you don't want to see info regarding some terrible 90's music song's PLEASE fill in your favorit song, DON'T RISK IT!)
 3-B-1: sample video can be found at *https://github.com/michaelfbagheri/Liri-node-app/blob/master/videoCapture/spotify-this-song.mp4*

-3-C: node concert-this <artist name> (assuming the provided artist is going on tour and they have that infomration in the Bands In Town database, you'll get all concert listings along with date/town/venue-name/Long/Lat)
+3-C: node concert-this <artist name> (assuming the provided artist is going on tour and they have that information in the Bands In Town database, you'll get all concert listings along with date/town/venue-name/Long/Lat)
 3-C-1: sample video can be found at *"https://github.com/michaelfbagheri/Liri-node-app/blob/master/videoCapture/concert-this.mp4"*

 Enjoy!